Basilar invagination and cervical spine instability

 We do see patients whose MRI or Digital Motion X-ray has revealed that they suffer from a condition of basilar invagination.
-A vertebrae has rotated or crept out of position and is now approaching the base of the skull and with this approach to the base of the skull, brain stem and spinal cord compression has occurred.
+A vertebrae has rotated or crept out of position and is now approaching on the base of the skull.
+The closer the vertabrae gets to the base of the skull, the more brain stem and spinal cord compression occurs.

 When someone first contacts us, they will usually report to us how far in millimeters their occipital bone, atlas, or other structures have separated.
 They will talk to us initially in terms of their McGregor line or Chamberlain line measurements that their doctors used to evaluate their basilar invagination.
 They will email us all their reports.
 At some point, we have to remind these people that it is very important for us to know simply, how do they feel today? as well.
 While we use a lot of technology in getting to the cause of your problems, we want to know about your real-life challenges just as equally because patient history and patient quality of life is a test in itself.

 Like the great majority of patients we see with cervical spine problems, people with basilar invagination have a long medical history, and how they feel today is usually not good.
 They suffer from many neurologic-like, vascular-like, and physiological-like symptoms and neck pain.
 Rarely is the problem of basilar invagination a problem all by itself.
 Please see this article Treating Vertebrobasilar insufficiency – Bow hunter’s syndrome, for more on the various symptoms and co-factors involved in this problem in people who when they turn their head to one side, faint or blackout.